-The downside of [Wolf et al., 2010] is that while the obtained images achieve sufficient realism, the gaze in the synthesized image remains "locked", staring unnaturally into the camera irrespective of the actual movement of the eyes.
+The downside of [12] is that while the obtained images achieve sufficient realism, the gaze in the synthesized image remains "locked", staring unnaturally into the camera irrespective of the actual movement of the eyes.
 Although initially the problem boils down to lack of eye contact, we do not want eye-to-eye contact to be permanent, for fixed gaze would be unnatural in live communication.
 The only goal is to make up for the vertical gap between the camera and the videoconference window on the screen.
 A related drawback is that the system needs to pre-record a sufficient number of diverse images of the persons eyes.
 The systems suggested in this work have none of these limitations.

-Another method suggested in [Qin et al., 2015] is based on replacing the eyes with those looking directly into the camera.
+Another method suggested in [59] is based on replacing the eyes with those looking directly into the camera.
 Similarly to other techniques, it involves pre-recording a sequence of frames with a person looking directly into the camera and blending the eyes with those from one of the previously taken frames.
-Thus the method shares the drawbacks of [Wolf et al., 2010]: the gaze is unnaturally directed at the camera all the time and each videoconferencing session requires a set of additional preparatory operations.
-Face alignment [Xiong and De la Torre, 2013] is used to localize eye regions and warp these regions from the destination image to the target one.
+Thus the method shares the drawbacks of [12]: the gaze is unnaturally directed at the camera all the time and each videoconferencing session requires a set of additional preparatory operations.
+Face alignment [70] is used to localize eye regions and warp these regions from the destination image to the target one.
 In order to correct the gaze vertically, the corresponding direction is enlarged by some ratio.
-Afterwards, postprocessing steps are applied, such as reillumination and Laplacian pyramid blending.
+Afterwards, post-processing steps are applied, such as reillumination and Laplacian pyramid blending.